 7. Embrace Fun Where You Can Find It

-Have a bit of fun where you can during the day and embrace it, no matter which forms it takes!
+Have a bit of fun where you can during the day and embrace it, no matter which form it takes!
 2020 was the year of sending silly memes to your colleagues, smart and amusing links to your friends, and binge-watching Netflix for yourself.

-So many things and opportunities were taken away during 2020, so trying to find a bit of amusement here and there was (and still is) key not to go completely nuts during this time.
+So many things and opportunities were taken away during 2020, so trying to find a bit of amusement here and there was (and still is) the key not to go completely nuts during this time.

 For me, late December was a time to try and reconnect with my family – harshly!
 In this case, it meant no screens for three days for the kids (I had my reasons) and myself.

 What happened?
 We started playing board games again and spent some hours, with a Christmas playlist in the background, playing Farm Yatzy.
 I know this isn’t for everyone, but try to do something that you enjoy and get amusement from every day!